This page provides information on the Irradiance Map rollout in the Render Settings.

-Nearest – This method chooses those samples from the irradiance map which are closest to the point of interpolation.
+Nearest – this method will simply choose those samples from the irradiance map which are closest to the point of interpolation.
 (How many points will be chosen is determined by the value of the Interp. samples parameter.)
-This is the fastest lookup method and was the only one available in early versions of V-Ray.
+This is the fastest look-up method and was the only one available in early versions of V-Ray.
 A drawback of this method is that in places where the density of the samples in the irradiance map changes, it will pick more samples from the area with higher density.
-When a blurry interpolation method is used, this leads to the so called density bias which may lead to incorrect interpolation and artifacts in such places (mostly GI shadow boundaries).
+When a blurry interpolation method is used, this leads to the so-called density bias which may lead to incorrect interpolation and artifacts in such places (mostly GI shadow boundaries).

 Check sample visibility – When enabled, V-Ray will use only those samples from the irradiance map that are directly visible from the interpolated point during rendering.
 This may be useful for preventing "light leaks" through thin walls with very different illumination on both sides.
 However it will also slow the rendering, since V-Ray will trace additional rays to determine sample visibility.
 For more information, see the Check Sample Visibility example below.

 Multipass – This is used during irradiance map calculation.
-When enabled, this causes V-Ray to use all irradiance map samples computed so far.
-Disabling it allows V-Ray to use only samples collected during previous passes, but not those computed earlier during the current pass.
-Keeping this enabled usually causes V-Ray to take less samples (and therefore compute the irradiance map faster).
+When checked, this will cause V-Ray to use all irradiance map samples computed so far.
+Unchecking it will allow V-Ray to use only samples collected during previous passes, but not those computed earlier during the current pass.
+Keeping this checked will usually cause V-Ray to take less samples (and therefore compute the irradiance map faster).
 That means that on multiprocessor machines, several threads will be modifying the irradiance map at the same time.
 Because of the asynchronous nature of this process, there is no guarantee that rendering the same image twice will produce the same irradiance map.
 Normally this is not a problem at all and it is recommended to keep this option checked.